LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 - Packet format
 	+ op_hdr: 1B optype, 2B hashidx, 16B key
-	+ val_hdr: 1B vallen, 128B value
+	+ val_hdr: TODO: 4B vallen, variable-length value
+		* TODO: If value <= 128B, align with 8B
+		* If value > 128B, do not need alignment
+- Client-side processing
+	+ Client side calculates hash into op_hdr.hashidx
+	+ Only GET and PUT are related with value length, while DEL does not care
+		* GET is processed by server for GETREQ_POP: if value>128B, return GETRES_LARGE that behaves similar as GETRES_NPOP in switch
+		* TODO: For PUT, client sends PUTREQ_LARGE if value>128B, which does not update vote and may invalidate cached item in switch
+			- If with invalidation (i.e., becoming PUTREQ_LARGE_EVICT and clone a PUTREQ_LARGE), PUTREQ_LARGE_EVICT will be mirrored to switch OS to cope with packet loss
 - In-switch processing
 	+ Overview
 		* Stage 0: keylolo, keylohi, keyhilo, keyhihi, load_backup_tbl
 			- For key, we provide two operations: match, set_and_get
-		* Stage 1: valid, vote, seq (assign only if key matches for PUT/DELREQ -> assign for each PUT/DELREQ), update_iskeymatch_tbl
+		* Stage 1: valid, vote, seq (assign for each PUTREQ/DELREQ/PUTREQ_LARGE), update_iskeymatch_tbl
+			- TODO: To avoid seq overflow, we can maintain an array of seq, each corresponds to a value in the hash range of key (i.e. a hash slot)
+				+ It guarantees that for each key, seq always increases (server uses 0 as initial value, while switch increases from 1)
+				+ Another way is to use more bits and stages for seq (we do not use due to stage limitation)
+					* For example, we can use a 64-bit register array for seq (register_hi for highest 32 bits, while register_lo for lowest 32 bits)
+					* Due to lack of comparator within each ALU, we must maintain savedseq_hi and savedseq_lo in two 32-bit register arrays, which wastes stage
+				+ TODO: both GETRES_POP, PUTREQ_POP, and evicted packets needs to set savedseq correspondingly
+					* TODO: Note that for GETRES_POP which carries savedseq from server, if new PUT/DEL arrives at switch after GETRES_POP is applied into switch, the assigned seq must be larger than that carried from server
+				+ TODO: server also needs to save the seq number
-		* Stage 2: savedseq, lock,
+		* Stage 2: savedseq, lock
 		* Stage 3: vallen, vallo1, valhi1, case12
 			- For vallen and val, we provide two operations: get, set_and_get
 		* Stage 4-10: from val2 to val15
-		* Stage 11: vallo16, valhi16, port_forward_tbl
+		* Stage 11: vallo16, valhi16, ~~case3~~, port_forward_tbl
 		* Egress pipeline
 			- For cloned packet
 				+ If PUTREQ/DELREQ/PUTREQ_RECIR/DELREQ_RECIR, update as PUT/DELRES/PUTRES to client
+				+ If PUTREQ_LARGE/PUTREQ_LARGE_RECIR, update as PUTREQ_LARGE to server
 				+ If GETRES_POP (with new key-value), update it as GETRES to client
 				+ If PUTREQ_POP (with new key-value), update it as PUTRES to client
 			- For non-cloned packet
 				- Hash parition for normal REQ pacekts
-				- TODO: Access per-server iscase3 and seq2
+				- TODO: Access per-server iscase3
 				- TODO: Access eg_port_forward_tbl
 					- TODO: For PUT/DELREQ, and PUT/DELREQ_RECIR
 						+ If iscase3=0, update it as PUT/DELREQ_CASE3 to server
 						+ Otherwise, update it as PUT/DELREQ to server
-					- TODO: If PUTREQ/GETRES_POP_EVICT and PUTREQ_LARGE_INVALIDATE, embed seq2, and clone_e2e for switchOS thread
+					- TODO: If PUTREQ/GETRES_POP_EVICT/EVICT_CASE2 and PUTREQ_LARGE_EVICT/EVICT_CASE2, forward to server, and clone_e2e for switchOS thread
-						+ Not use seq
-							* GETRES_POP does not have seq for eviction if any
-							* seq is not continuous for server -> space consuming
-						+ Use seq2 for each eviction from switch to each server
-							* Server only needs to remember the missed seq2 numbers -> avoid overwrites under packet loss
+						+ For CASE2, switch OS can both cope with packet loss and perform rollback for snapshot
+						+ For each evicted packet sent from switch OS, server can compare the carried seq with that saved in server to decide whether overwrite
+						+ No matther whether overwrite, server always sends ACK to switch OS
-						+ Bandwidth overhead of switch OS and memory cost of servers are limited, as eviction is rare under skewed workload and packet loss is rare
+						+ Bandwidth overhead of switch OS is limited, as eviction is rare under skewed workload and packet loss is rare
 			- Access update_macaddr_tbl
 	+ GETREQ
 		* Stage 0: match key